 How to determine baseline project sigma is one of the key aspects of the Measure phase.
 Baseline sigma calculation is part of the Data collection plan.

-Sigma denoted by symbol σ (a Greek alphabet) represents standard deviation of a population.
-Primarily it characterizes the dispersion of a set of data values with respect to mean.
+Sigma denoted, by the symbol σ (a Greek alphabet), represents the standard deviation of a population.
+Primarily, it characterizes the dispersion of a set of data values with respect to the mean.
 It refers to the mathematical concept of standard deviation.

-Six Sigma derives from the normal or bell curve in statistics, where each interval indicates one sigma or one standard deviation.
+Six Sigma is derived from the normal or bell curve in statistics, where each interval shows one sigma or one standard deviation.
 Moreover, Sigma is a statistical term that refers to the standard deviation of a process about its mean.
-In a normally distributed process, 99.73% of measurement will fall within ±3σ and 99.99932% will fall within ±4.5σ.
+In a normally distributed process, 99.73% of measurement will fall within ±3σ, and 99.99932% will fall within ±4.5σ.

 The 68-95-99.7 rule also known as an empirical rule used to remember the percentage of values that lie within a band around the mean in a normal distribution with a width of one, two, and three standard deviations respectively.

 Why Would You Want Your Baseline Sigma to be 1, 2, or 3?

-You would want your baseline sigma to be 1, 2, or 3 because those are indicative of bad processes and you would like your team to be able to see an improvement in the process at the end of the project.
+You would want your baseline sigma to be 1, 2, or 3 because those often reveal a bad process, and you would like your team to be able to see an improvement in the process at the end of the project.

 What is the Reason behind Calculating the Sigma Value?

 The value in making a sigma calculation is that it abstracts your level of quality enough so that you can compare levels of quality across different fields (and different distributions.)
-In other words, the sigma value (or even DPMO) is a universal metric, that can help yourself with the industry benchmark / competitors.
+In other words, the sigma value (or even DPMO) is a universal metric, that can help you with the industry benchmark/competitors.

 Data type does NOT have an effect on the sigma value so long as we are counting the total number of opportunities and defects properly.

-Calculate the process capability is through the number of defects per opportunity.
+You can determine the process capability through the number of defects per opportunity.
 The acceptable number to achieve six sigma is 3.4 Defects Per Million Opportunities (DPMO).

-- Unit – the item produced or processed or created.
+- Unit – the item produced or created.